-- 18 September (Thursday): John Hale, Professor, University of Louisville, will discuss "Beyond the Pillars of Heracles: Greeks and Romans in the Far West" for the Classical Art Society of the Art Institute of Chicago.
+- 15 September (Thursday): John Hale, University of Louisville, presents "Riders on the Royal Road: Ancient Persians and their Empire" for the Classical Arts Society of the Art Institute of Chicago.
 6:00-7:00pm, Fullerton Hall, Art Institute of Chicago.
 Lecture free with museum admission (admission is always free with Loyola student ID).

-- 29 October (Wednesday): Dramatic performance of Seneca's Thyestes.
+- 26 October (Wednesday): Dramatic performance of Seneca's Thyestes.
 Furibunda Productions, Department of Classical Studies at Loyola University Chicago.
 5pm, Galvin Auditorium, Sullivan Center, Lake Shore Campus.

 Recent Department Events

-- 25 February (Tuesday): Initiation of new members of Iota Kappa, Loyola's chapter of Eta Sigma Phi, the national collegiate honorary society for students of ancient Greek and Latin, and celebration: all friends of Classics are invited!
-4:30pm, Crown Center 200 East/West.
+- 22 February (Monday): Initiation of new members of Iota Kappa, Loyola's chapter of Eta Sigma Phi, the national collegiate honorary society for students of ancient Greek and Latin, and celebration: all friends of Classics are invited!
+4:30pm, Crown Center 530.
 Refreshments will be served.